Company Secretary Course Highlights

 Direct Tax Laws & Practice | This subject aims to provide advanced knowledge regarding the practical application of Direct Tax Practices and their laws. |

-Forensic Audit | This subject aims to understand and analyse the concept of Corporate Fraud and Forensics Audit in the contemporary world along with the legal mechanism to counter fraud. |
+Forensic Audit | This subject aims to understand and analyse the concept of Corporate Fraud and Forensics Audit in the contemporary world and the legal mechanism to counter fraud. |

-Labour Laws and Practice | The objective of this subject is to help students acquire expert knowledge, understanding, and application of Labour Laws. |
+Labour Laws and Practice | This subject aims to help students acquire expert knowledge, understanding, and application of Labour Laws. |

 Detailed Syllabus for Company Secretary Course

-Program | Core/Elective | Subject | Subject details |
+Program | Core/Elective | Subject |

-Foundation | Core | Business Management, Ethics & Entrepreneurship | This subject aims to acquaint students with the basic principles of management, ethics, communication techniques, and entrepreneurship. |
+Foundation | Core | Business Management, Ethics & Entrepreneurship |

-Executive | Core | Setting up of Business Entities and Closure | This subject aims to provide a working knowledge and understanding of the setting up of business entities and their closure. |
+Executive | Core | Setting up of Business Entities and Closure |

-Professional | Core | Resolution of Corporate Disputes, Non-Compliances & Remedies | This subject aims to provide knowledge regarding various kinds of corporate disputes and non-compliances under the specific laws, their resolution, and management. |
+Professional | Core | Resolution of Corporate Disputes, Non-Compliances & Remedies |

-Professional | Core | Drafting, Pleadings and Appearances | This subject aims to provide expert knowledge of drafting, documentation, and advocacy techniques. |
+Professional | Core | Drafting, Pleadings and Appearances |

-Professional | Elective | Insurance Laws & Practice | This subject aims to impart knowledge on insurance-related concepts to students to help broaden their professional opportunities. |
+Professional | Elective | Insurance Laws & Practice |

-ICSI CS New Syllabus: Applicable from 2023 onwards
+ICSI CS New Syllabus

 CS Exam Syllabus: CSEET Syllabus